Automattic/jetpack/projects/js-packages/ai-client/src/contexts/ai-assistant-data/Readme.md

 - `error`: The state when an error has occurred during the request.

 ### `requestSuggestion`
 A function to request a suggestion from the AI.
-The function takes a prompt parameter which can be an object of `PromptMessagesProps` or a string.
+The function takes a prompt parameter which can be an object of `PromptMessagesProp` or a string.